 We all make mistakes, especially when acting in haste.
-Unfortunately, a mistake in the employment law world can mean a long and expensive lawsuit.
-On the other hand, courts are inclined to forgive employers that genuinely try to make things right.
-That’s why employers should fix errors and take real measures to make sure any potential negative effects of a disciplinary action have been removed.
+Unfortunately, a mistake in the employment law world can mean an expensive lawsuit.
+But courts are inclined to forgive employers that genuinely try to make things right.
+That’s why employers should fix errors and make sure they remove any potential negative effects of disciplinary actions.

 Employers have any number of legitimate reasons to monitor employees’ e-mail and Internet usage.
 Beyond personal productivity issues, you risk significant loss should an employee download a virus or other damaging software or engage in illegal activity conducted on company computers.
 Here's a discussion of the risks, plus a sample policy ...